cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Hierarchical metrical structures can be described as a type of fractional, space-preserving tree structure.
 With such a structure we partition and divide a single duration into one or more parts, where each part is a fraction of the whole.
 Each part can, in turn, be similarly divided.
 The objects for configuring this structure are the MeterTerminal and the MeterSequence objects.

+MeterTerminal and the MeterSequence objects are for advanced configuration.
+For basic data access about common meters, see the discussion of TimeSignature, below.

 Creating and Editing MeterTerminal Objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A MeterTerminal is a node of the metrical tree structure, defined as a duration expressed as fraction of a whole note.
+A MeterTerminal is a node of the metrical tree structure, defined as a duration expressed as a fraction of a whole note.
 Thus, 1/4 is 1 quarter length (QL) duration; 3/8 is 1.5 QL; 3/16 is 0.75 QL.
-For this model, denominators are limited to *n* = 2^*x*, for *x* between 1 and 7 (e.g. 1/1 to 1/128).
+For this model, denominators are limited to *n* = 2 :superscript:`x`, for *x* between 1 and 7 (e.g. 1/1 to 1/128).

 MeterTerminals can additionally store a weight, or a numerical value that can be interpreted in a variety of different ways.

-The following example, in the Python interpreter, demonstrates creating a MeterTerminal and accessing the :attr:`~music21.meter.MeterTerminal.numerator`, :attr:`~music21.meter.MeterTerminal.denominator` attributes.
+The following examples in the Python interpreter demonstrate creating a MeterTerminal and accessing the :attr:`~music21.meter.MeterTerminal.numerator` and :attr:`~music21.meter.MeterTerminal.denominator` attributes.
 The  :attr:`~music21.meter.MeterTerminal.duration` attribute stores a :class:`~music21.duration.Duration` object.

 >>> from music21 import meter
 >>> mt = meter.MeterTerminal('3/4')